polymorphine/container/README.md

 $response = $app->handle($request);
 ```

 Nothing in outer scope can use instance of `Container` created within `App`.
+It is possible to achieve, but it needs to be done by explicitly passing
+stateful object identifier within callback passing container through one of
+object's methods.
+Still, this is not recommended, so it won't be covered in details.